 HURRICANE RELIEF EFFORT

-Father Tom, Doug and staff members of Hands Together took a caravan into Jeremie on October 14th & 15th with truckloads of building and roofing supplies and food to help people there who have lost everything.
-They are continuing to make regular trips into Les Cayes also with food, water, and supplies.
+Father Tom, Doug and staff members of Hands Together are taking regular trips into Jeremie and Les Cayes with truckloads of building and roofing supplies and food, water and medical supplies to help people there who have lost everything.

 Hurricane Matthew damages HT schools